EU accuses Facebook of misleading it in WhatsApp takeover probe

-However, the statement of objections sent to Facebook will not affect the EC's approval of the $22 billion (£17.8 billion) merger in 2014, the Commission said in a statement on Tuesday.
+However, the statement of objections sent to Facebook will not affect the EC's approval of the $22 billion merger in 2014, the Commission said in a statement on Tuesday.

 Facebook becomes the latest Silicon Valley target of EU competition commissioner Margrethe Vestager, who has demanded Apple (AAPL.O) pay back $14 billion in taxes to Ireland and hit Google (GOOGL.O) with two market abuse investigations.